Beluguy/Personal-website/content/Posts/Wrong PiKVM res/index.md

 1. Save the file by pressing ```Ctrl``` and ```X``` at the same time, type ```y```, and press ```Enter```.
 1. Run ```kvmd-edidconf --apply``` to apply the changes.
 1. Run ```ro``` to switch to Read-Only mode.
 1. Check the stream to check whether your BIOS/UEFI is displayed correctly in PiKVM.
 If not, restart the host, not the device running PiKVM.
 Hopefully your BIOS/UEFI is finally being displayed correct on your PiKVM like the following screenshot.
-If not, you can always undo these changes and restore the default EDID by running the command below the screenshot.
+If not, you can always undo these changes and restore the default EDID by running the commands below the screenshot.
 ![correct BIOS/UEFI resolution](images/correct.png)

 ```